+1 incidents, lots of different feeding into that triage 2 of work.
+The same in clinical indicators as well, and 3 the same in nursing.
+I mean, they had their quality 4 nursing standards, and all that came in about workforce 5 and all et cetera was in that.
+So, Mrs. McAlinden left 12:23 6 a legacy of a very firm, integrated governance system 7 within the Southern Trust, and it was never I was 8 never aware we hadn't enough staff, I mean to manage 9 that all.
+Let's be honest together, we never have 10 enough staff anywhere in health and social care but 12:24 11 nobody, or Mrs. McAlinden, brought it to my attention.
+12 The new structures she put in place were very effective 13 and worked well.
 14 84 Q. Very well.

-A. Therefore the Chief Executives followed her followed that per se.
-Nothing changed there, there was a lot of fuel and it went.
-Yes, when Mr. Devlin came in, as I would have expected, his overview with the Medical Director, et cetera, he wanted to do a clinical and social care governance review.

-Certainly I never had any concerns about the reporting mechanism of clinical and social care governance to any of the Board committees and how it was reported in to us.
-You are aware of the subcommittees --

-85 Q. Just to be clear, you're characterising the clinical and social care governance structures and environment in fairly positive terms?

-You appear to have had a high degree of confidence in 1 86 Q. 2 it?
+15 Α. Therefore the Chief Executives followed her followed 12:24 16 that per se.
+Nothing changed there, there was a lot of 17 fuel and it went.
+Yes, when Mr. Devlin came in, as I 18 would have expected, his overview with the Medical 19 Director, et cetera, he wanted to do a clinical and 20 social care governance review.
+12:24 21 22 Certainly I never had any concerns about the reporting 23 mechanism of clinical and social care governance to any 24 of the Board committees and how it was reported in to 25 us.
+You are aware of the subcommittees 12:24 26 85 Q. Just to be clear, you're characterising the clinical 27 and social care governance structures and environment 28 in fairly positive terms?
+20 ^ Vos.
+Vos л Т 86 Q. to appear to have had a high degree of confidence in 2 it?
 3 Α. Yes.

-Just to be clear, if I can put this in broad terms, the 4 87 0.
-5 Inquiry has received evidence that because of budgetary 12:25 pressures perhaps, perhaps also because of the cultural 6 7 issues, clinical and social care governance wasn't in a 8 good place by 2018.
-Take, for example, the area of audit.
-Audit - perhaps I exaggerate slightly - had 9 collapsed, there wasn't the money to resource posts.
-10 12 · 25 11 People were moved out of audit into other posts.
-12 had an effect within, for example, within the patient 13 safety environment in that we have heard that the clinicians who led on the Morbidity and Mortality 14 Committee witnessed an environment where audit was not 15 12:26 16 well pursued, not well organised and not well supported.
+4 87 Q. Just to be clear, if I can put this in broad terms, the 5 Inquiry has received evidence that because of budgetary 12:25 6 pressures perhaps, perhaps also because of the cultural 7 issues, clinical and social care governance wasn't in a 8 good place by 2018.
+Take, for example, the area of 9 audit.
+Audit - perhaps I exaggerate slightly - had 10 collapsed, there wasn't the money to resource posts.
+12:25 11 People were moved out of audit into other posts.
+That 12 had an effect within, for example, within the patient 13 safety environment in that we have heard that the 14 clinicians who led on the Morbidity and Mortality 15 Committee witnessed an environment where audit was not 12:26 16 well pursued, not well organised and not well 17 supported.
 Did that kind of thing reach your ears?
-17 18 You mean clinical audit in the Medical Directorate? Α. 19 88

-Yes.
-Q.
+18 Α. You mean clinical audit in the Medical Directorate?
+19 88 Q. Yes.
+20 Α. I am not aware of the Medical Director's report ever 12:26 21 informing us that there was changes in clinical audit 22 because of workforce issues.
+I mean, that is from 23 memory and in my recollection I don't remember that.
+I 24 believe that the staffing that was in clinical and 25 social care governance, right people were in the right 12:26 26 place, I mean.
+Clinical audit or nursing audits are 27 only as good as the tool that you have and the people 28 doing it.
+So therefore I believe that audit, whatever 29 way you talk about audit, can and should be done